m-housh/dotfiles/README.md

 make bootstrap
 ```

 This start by installing homebrew, then install the required homebrew formulas and casks.
-Next it will use `gnu-stow` to symlink configuration files to the appropriate locations.
-And finally, it will download applications from the `App Store`.
+Next it will use
+`gnu-stow` to symlink configuration files to the appropriate locations.
+And finally, it will download
+applications from the `App Store`.
+When the bootstrap command is done it will open up the `~/Downloads` folder
+for the few applications that get downloaded from the internet, so that you can finish the installation of those applications.

+## Post Installation

-After everything has finished up, you will be able to open `iTerm2` and load the profile which should now be symlinked to `~/.config/macOS/iterm/profile.json`
+After everything has finished up, you will be able to open `iTerm2` and load the profile which should now be symlinked
+to `~/.config/macOS/iterm/profile.json`

+You will also want to open `neovim` and run `:PackerSync` or `:PackerInstall` to download all the `neovim` plugins.

 ## Make commands